artsy/eigen/docs/debugging.md

 React Native relies on the debugger that’s part of the Chrome Developer Tools.
 To enable it:

-1. Run the app in the simulator.
+1. Run the app in the simulator or a real device.
-2. Go to Profile > About, and tap "Version" 7 times quickly, to enable developer mode.
+1a.
+Developer mode should be on in you are developing (`__DEV__` is true, or you are logged in with an artsy email).
+Make sure it is, by going to Profile > About.
+If "Version" has a one pixel purple line on the right, then you are good to go.
+If not, then you need to tap "Version" 7 times quickly, to enable developer mode.
-3. Simulate a ‘shake’ event (<kbd>^⌘Z</kbd>), which will bring up the dev menu.
+2. Simulate a ‘shake’ event (<kbd>^⌘Z</kbd>), which will bring up the dev menu.
-4. Choose the ‘Debug JS Remotely’ option, which should open Chrome.
+3. Choose the ‘Debug JS Remotely’ option, which should open Chrome.
-5. In the new Chrome window, open the Developer Tools (<kbd>⌘⌥J</kbd>).
+4. In the new Chrome window, open the Developer Tools (<kbd>⌘⌥J</kbd>).

 ## Breakpoints